2018 Chicago Regional Bridge Building Specifications

 The bridge (see Figure 1) must span a gap (S) of 300. mm,

-200 mm above the support surfaces, no wider (W) than 80 mm and
+than 150. mm above the support surfaces, and have a width

 The bridge must be constructed to provide a horizontal support for the

-loading plate and at the three loading locations described in
+loading plate and at each of the two possible loading positions.

-provide clearance for the loading rod (see 3c) to be mounted from
+the loading rod (see 3c) to be mounted from below.

-The bridge must be constructed to allow a standard Ping-Pong ball,
+The bridge must be constructed to allow a 48 mm diameter,

 The bridge structure may not project below the support surfaces (see

-The load will be applied by means of a 35. mm square plate that
+The load will be applied by means of a 40. mm square plate (see

 On the day of the competition, the judges will decide which one of the

-They will have previously located the loading plate and 3/8 inch
+loading surfaces.
+They will have previously located the loading plate

 Bridge failure is defined as the inability of the bridge to carry